TheGreenPig/BetterDiscordPlugins/UserStatus/README.md

 ### Method 1: (**BDFDB MUST BE INSTALLED FOR THIS TO WORK**)
 You don't need to install the plugin for this method.
 Simply paste `@import url("https://cdn.jsdelivr.net/gh/TheGreenPig/BetterDiscordPlugins/UserStatus/dist/userstatus.css")` in your custom css or Theme and it will import the Status database.
 ### Method 2:
 Install this plugin.
 That's it.
+It will import `@import url("https://cdn.jsdelivr.net/gh/TheGreenPig/BetterDiscordPlugins/UserStatus/dist/userstatus_internal.css")` and add the correct classes everywhere the status shows up (I hope this improves performance over Method 1, but I haven't done any testing...)

 ## TODO
 (This is still very early development and I might abandon it at anytime if it's too performance heavy or such)